 Sharing Creo data using the neutral ISO standard JT format allows organisations to protect the intellectual property of their designs while allowing users to explore the shape, and more easily understand the 3D definition.
 The IP protection can be enhanced by restricting the JT representation to be tessellated data only.

 Enabling Creo users to create high quality JT files enables them to share JT data with their customers and suppliers, facilitating collaboration.

-Creo and JT data can now be further utilised in the latest Augmented, Mixed and Virtual Reality based technologies using Theorem’s suite of data and device agnostic ‘Digital Realities’ Experiences for Design, Manufacturing and Production, and complementing technology agnostic Visualization Pipeline solution.
+Creo and JT data can now be further utilised in the latest Augmented, Mixed and Virtual Reality based technologies using Theorem’s suite of data and device agnostic ‘Theorem-XR’ Experiences for Design, Manufacturing and Production, and complementing technology agnostic Visualization Pipeline solution.